writethedocs/www/docs/conf/eu/2016/news/code-of-conduct-report.md

 a certain user group.
 The speaker was asked to remove the slide from the published deck.

-As we already mentioned, this report is anonymized and published for the sake of maintaining transparency, and to encourage folks our community to report incidents that might disrupt the atmosphere we are passionate about.
+As we already mentioned, this report is anonymized and published for the sake of maintaining transparency, and to encourage folks in our community to report incidents that might disrupt the atmosphere we are passionate about.

 ## Credits